 Replacement insurance valuations (or real property insurance valuations) for buildings and their contents require a high level understanding of construction processes and costs.

 Quantity Surveyors are universally recognised as the professionals best qualified to estimate construction costs.
-As quantity surveyors, we are better qualified to prepare these reports than other non-quantity surveying professionals associated with the building or property industry.
+As quantity surveyors, we are better qualified and trained to prepare these reports than other non-quantity surveying professionals associated with the building or property industry.

 Frequently Asked Questions

 We are qualified quantity surveyors who have been providing accurate construction cost estimates for over 45 years.